tuva-health/docs/docs/guides/geo-coding.md

 Now that we have transformed patient addresses into latitude and longitude and assigned each latitutde and longitude to a census tract and block group, we now need to join that data to the social determinants data we wish to analyze.
 Social determinants of health are commonly analyzed using geospatial techniques because these metrics tend to vary geographically.

-Two publicly available social determinants datasets are the [Social Vulnerability Index (SVI)](/reference-data#social-vulnerability-index) and [Area Deprivation Index (ADI)](/reference-data#area-deprivation-index) datasets, which contain a variety of metrics calculated at the census tract and census block group levels, respectively.
+Two publicly available social determinants datasets are the [Social Vulnerability Index (SVI)](../terminology/social-vulnerability-index) and Area Deprivation Index datasets, which contain a variety of metrics calculated at the census tract and census block group levels, respectively.

 We make the SVI available for download as part of the Tuva Project.
 The ADI requires you to register and download it from the [Neighborhood Atlas](https://www.neighborhoodatlas.medicine.wisc.edu/).